codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 ![samsung ssd evo840][8]

+Here is the Evo840 SSD next to my old HTC One SV, and a CD-Rom for scale.
+It's practically a credit card.
-The performance gains are rediculous with SSD's coming from traditional disks.
-Even in the past 12 months thev've come down close to 50c a GB.
+The performance gains are ridiculous with SSD's coming from traditional disks.
+Even in the past 12 months they've come down close to 50c a GB.

 ## Ram

 ![ripjaw ram][9]

-I forked out for some high quality RAM, but don't go overboard - at a certain point the cost of better timings brings vertually no noticable benefits.
+I forked out for some high(er) quality RAM, but don't go overboard - at a certain point the cost of better timings brings virtually no noticeable benefits.
 I also made my hardware choices knowing that as the rig ages, I would be tempted to overclock.

 ## Building

 ![empty case][10]

 These white trays are Hard Drive bays.
 Each Hard Drive bay can hold 2 hard drives.
-Each white plate is a prong, with each drive being mounted on the inside wall og the prong.
+Each white plate is a prong, with each drive being mounted on the inside wall of the prong.
 It comes with rubber grommets for installing traditional disk drives to remove noise from vibration.

-It was mandatory in my case, and i imagine in **all* cases that you have to take the left-most HD bay off to install a Graphics Card.
-I left only the one bay in to give me some room - and about 6 months later installed that second 500GB SSD into the same right-most bay.
+It was mandatory in my situation, that I have to take the leftmost HD bay off to install a Graphics Card.
+I left only the one bay in to give me some room - and about 6 months later installed that second 500GB SSD into the same rightmost bay.

 The case also sports two intake fans hidden behind the front panel, these draw air in through the top section of mesh you can see.

 I suggest you install the Hard drives last so you have plenty of room to work.

+---

 ## Build Stage 1.